TheRealFREDP3D/Making-BanditGUI/INSTALL.md

 You can customize the application by editing the `.env` file.
 The following options are available:

-- `SSH_HOST`: The hostname of the SSH server (default: "bandit.labs.overthewire.org").
+- `SSH_HOST`: The hostname of the SSH server
-- `SSH_PORT`: The port of the SSH server (default: "2220").
+- `SSH_PORT`: The port of the SSH server
-- `SSH_USERNAME`: The initial SSH username (default: "bandit0").
-This will change as you solve levels.
+- `SSH_USERNAME`: The default username for SSH connections
-- `SSH_PASSWORD`: The initial SSH password (default: "bandit0").
-This will change as you solve levels.
+- `SSH_PASSWORD`: The default password for SSH connections
-- `DEBUG`: Set to "True" to enable Flask debug mode, or "False" for production (default: "True").
+- `DEBUG`: Whether to run Flask in debug mode (True/False)
-- `HOST`: The host address for the Flask application (default: "127.0.0.1").
+- `HOST`: The host to bind the Flask application to
-- `PORT`: The port for the Flask application (default: "5000").
+- `PORT`: The port to bind the Flask application to
-- `LOG_LEVEL`: The logging level for the application.
-Options: DEBUG, INFO, WARNING, ERROR, CRITICAL (default: "INFO").
+- `LOG_LEVEL`: The logging level (DEBUG, INFO, WARNING, ERROR, CRITICAL)
-- `OPENAI_API_KEY`: Your API key for OpenAI services. (e.g., "YOUR_OPENAI_API_KEY_HERE")
-- `GEMINI_API_KEY`: Your API key for Google Gemini services. (e.g., "YOUR_GEMINI_API_KEY_HERE")
-- `OPENROUTER_API_KEY`: Your API key for OpenRouter services. (e.g., "YOUR_OPENROUTER_API_KEY_HERE")
-- `OLLAMA_BASE_URL`: The base URL for your local Ollama instance (default: "http://localhost:11434").
-Uncomment and set if different from the default.
-- `PREFERRED_LLM_PROVIDER`: The default LLM provider for the "Ask a Pro" feature (default: "gemini").
-Supported: "openai", "gemini", "openrouter", "ollama", etc.
-- `PREFERRED_LLM_MODEL`: The default LLM model for the chosen provider (default: "gemini-1.5-flash-latest").
-Examples: "gpt-3.5-turbo", "gemini/gemini-pro", "ollama/llama2".